Understanding secured loans

-You can prepare for your secured loan application in a number of ways.
-To start with, you can use a loan calculator like ours to help you work out how much you’ll pay each month for the sum you want to borrow.
-If this is more than you can comfortably afford, you may need to rethink your choice.
+You can prepare for your secured loan application in several ways.
+To start with, you can use a loan calculator like ours to help you work out how much you’ll need to pay each month.
+This is based on how much you want to borrow and for how long.
+However, if it’s more than you can afford, you may need to rethink your choice.

-Once you’ve worked all of this out, take your time to shop around for a loan that works for you.
-You could also consider using a loan broker like Ocean.
-Our Smart Search feature provides you with a personalised quote you’re likely to be accepted for, and it doesn’t leave a mark on your credit history.
+Once you’ve worked this out, take your time to shop around for a loan that works for you.
+You could consider using an independent financial advisor, or a loan broker like Ocean.

 What can I use the funds for?